Winston Scott Speaker Biography

 NASA

-In 1992, Winston Scott began an accomplished career as an astronaut with the National Aeronautics and Space Administration.
-He served as a mission specialist on the STS-72 Endeavour mission in 1996 and the STS-87 Columbia mission in 1997.
-The Endeavour flight was a nine-day groundbreaking excursion in which the crew retrieved the Space Flyer Unit satellite, deployed and retrieved the OAST-Flyer satellite, and conducted two spacewalks to demonstrate and evaluate techniques to be used in the assembly of the International Space Station.
-During this breakthrough mission, Scott logged more than 214 hours in space.
-In 1997, he followed up with the STS-87 Columbia flight, which featured the difficult manual capture of a Spartan satellite, in addition to the testing of tools and procedures for future space station assembly.
+In 1992, Winston Scott began his distinguished NASA career as an astronaut.
+He served as a mission specialist on two pivotal missions.
+The first was STS-72 Endeavour in 1996.
+The second was STS-87 Columbia in 1997.
+The Endeavour mission was a groundbreaking nine-day excursion.
+The crew retrieved the Space Flyer Unit satellite.
+They also deployed and retrieved the OAST-Flyer satellite.
+Furthermore, they conducted two spacewalks.
+These spacewalks evaluated techniques for the International Space Station assembly.
+During this mission, this astronaut speaker logged over 214 hours in space.
+In 1997, the STS-87 Columbia flight followed.
+It featured the challenging manual capture of a Spartan satellite.
+Additionally, it involved testing tools for future space station assembly.

 US Navy

-Before joining NASA, Scott earned a distinguished record of service as a Captain in the United States Navy.
-He served as the Director of the Product Support (Engineering) Department, Aerospace Engineering Duty Officer, and Production Test Pilot.
-Throughout his career as a Naval Aviator, Scott accumulated more than 5,000 hours of flight time in over twenty different military and civilian aircraft, and more than 200 shipboard landings.
-He was also an associate instructor of electrical engineering at Florida A&M University and Florida Community College at Jacksonville.
+Before his NASA career, Scott achieved a distinguished record in the U.S. Navy.
+He served as a Captain.
+His roles included Director of the Product Support (Engineering) Department.
+He was also an Aerospace Engineering Duty Officer and Production Test Pilot.
+As a Naval Aviator, this astronaut speaker accumulated over 5,000 flight hours.
+This included more than 200 shipboard landings.
+He flew over twenty different military and civilian aircraft.
+Additionally, he was an associate instructor of electrical engineering.
+He taught at Florida A&M University and Florida Community College at Jacksonville.

 Education

-Scott graduated from Coral Gables High School and received a B.A. in music from Florida State University.
-He went on to earn an M.S. in aeronautical engineering from the U.S. Naval Postgraduate School.
-He is currently Vice President and Deputy General Manager of the Engineering and Science Contract Group (ESCG) for Jacobs Engineering, one of the largest engineering contractors in the world.
-Scott belongs to several organizations including the American Institute of Aeronautics and Astronautics, the National Naval Officers Association and the Alpha Phi Alpha and Phi Mu Alpha Fraternities.
+Scott graduated from Coral Gables High School.
+He earned a B.A. in music from Florida State University.
+Subsequently, he received an M.S. in aeronautical engineering.
+This was from the U.S. Naval Postgraduate School.
+Currently, he is Vice President and Deputy General Manager at Jacobs Engineering.
+This is one of the world’s largest engineering contractors.
+This astronaut speaker is a member of several esteemed organizations.
+These include the American Institute of Aeronautics and Astronautics.
+He also belongs to the National Naval Officers Association and the Alpha Phi Alpha and Phi Mu Alpha Fraternities.

 Winston Scott Speaking Topics